Appearance Calendar & Lecture Programs

 time and place

 of the ancestor for who they are searching, the better the chances that they will do the most thorough search of all available records.
-See how learning an area’s history will help your family history.
+See how learning an area’s history will help your family history. - Context as a Genealogy Problem Solver

 - Beginning a Search for Pennsylvania Roots